ironpeak/syllabus-2021/assignments/week-01/day-02/README.md

       a browser (curl)
 - [ ] I've stored my docker image on Docker Cloud
 - [ ] A team member has pulled my image and got it running
-- [ ] I've committed all my code to a new GitHub repo
+- [ ] I've committed all my code to my team's GitHub repo

 ## Part 4 - Questions